JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7959 days**.

-And here is a just a random fact -  **Some people start to sneeze if they are exposed to sunlight or have a light shined into their eye**.
+And here is a just a random fact -  **96% of people put the peanut butter on first when making a peanut butter and jelly sandwich**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)